-Tissue specimens from bone tumors optimally are received fresh/unfixed in case fresh tissue for ancillary studies, such as cytogenetics or molecular studies, needs to be collected.
+Tissue specimens from bone tumors optimally are received fresh/unfixed in case fresh tissue for ancillary studies, such as cytogenetics, is required.
 All tissue should be processed in a manner that would allow molecular studies to be undertaken successfully.
-Decalcification using harsh acid reagents may be detrimental for nucleic acid-based molecular studies and therefore utilization of EDTA as decalcifying agent has been recommended.
-Freezing a portion of the sample and/or fixing soft portions of the lesion in buffered formalin is encouraged.
+Decalcification using harsh acidic reagents may be detrimental for nucleic acid-based molecular studies and therefore utilization of EDTA as a decalcifying agent has been advised.
+Freezing a portion of the sample and/or fixing soft portions of the lesion in buffered formalin is encouraged over EDTA decalcification, for molecular studies.

-Tissue Submission for Histologic Evaluation
+Tissue Submission for Histologic Evaluation and Genetic/Molecular Studies

-One section per centimeter of maximum dimension is usually recommended, although fewer sections are needed for very large tumors, especially if they are homogeneous.
-Tumors known to be high grade from a previous biopsy do not require as many sections as those that were previously diagnosed as low grade, as documentation of a high-grade component will change stage and prognosis in the latter case.
-Sections should be taken of grossly heterogeneous areas, and there is no need to submit more than 1 section of necrotic tumor (always with a transition to viable tumor), with the exception of specimens obtained to assess chemotherapy effect on osteosarcomas and Ewing sarcoma.
-Occasionally, gross pathology can be misleading, and areas that appear to be grossly necrotic may actually be myxoid or edematous.
-When this happens, additional sections of these areas should be submitted for histologic examination.
-When estimates of gross necrosis exceed those of histologic necrosis, the greater percentage of necrosis should be recorded on the surgical pathology report.
-In general, most tumors require 12 sections or fewer, excluding margins.
-Tumors with greater areas of heterogeneity may need to be sampled more thoroughly.
+One section per centimeter of maximum dimension is usually recommended, although fewer sections are needed for very large tumors, especially if these are homogeneous.
+Tumors known to be high grade from a previous biopsy do not require as many sections as those that were previously diagnosed as low grade, as documentation of a high-grade component will change stage, prognosis, and treatment in the latter case.
+All bone tumors that are post-adjuvant therapy (chemotherapy or radiation) have a central slab section entirely mapped and submitted to assess necrosis.
+Cystic or hemorrhagic areas should be grossly estimated, and the rim entirely submitted.
+Always, sections should be taken of grossly heterogeneous areas.4.5 Occasionally, gross findings can be misleading, and areas that appear to be necrotic may actually be myxoid or edematous.
+Tumors that have not had pre-adjuvant chemotherapy require at least 1 section per cm and all heterogeneous areas, including those appearing necrotic.